maxgio92/maxgio92.github.io/content/posts/the-binary-i-ship-is-the-binary-i-want-to-test.md

 That trade is measurable, limited, and useful today.

-The principle behind it is the bit I care about most:

-**The binary I ship should be the binary I test.**
+More than the tooling, though, I keep coming back to the idea that started all of this.
+Coverage should describe the artefact users actually run.
+Or, put simply: the binary I ship should be the binary I test.